-Exness’s Zero Cut System is a mechanism that resets your account balance to zero if losses exceed your account balance due to sudden market fluctuations.
+Exness’s Zero Cut System is a mechanism that resets your account balance to zero if losses exceed your available funds due to sudden market fluctuations.
 Since Exness covers the negative balance, you are not required to pay a margin call (additional margin).

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-"Oishou" is an abbreviation for "additional margin" and refers to the amount of money you must pay to your FX broker when your losses exceed your account balance.
-The services and systems offered by FX brokers depend heavily on regulations set by financial authorities in their respective jurisdictions.For example, FX brokers based in Japan are prohibited by law from covering clients’ losses, so they cannot implement a zero-cut system.
-Consequently, if a negative balance occurs, you must make an additional deposit to cover the margin call.
-At Exness, we employ a zero-cut system with no margin calls, so margin calls do not occur.
-Please rest assured that you will never incur losses exceeding your deposited funds.
+"Oishou" is an abbreviation for "additional margin" and refers to the amount you must pay to an FX broker when your losses exceed your account balance.
+The services and systems offered by FX brokers depend heavily on regulations set by financial authorities in the countries where they operate.For example, FX brokers based in Japan are prohibited by law from covering clients’ losses, so they cannot implement a zero-cut system.
+Therefore, if a negative balance occurs, you must make an additional deposit to cover the margin call.
+At Exness, we use a zero-cut system with no margin calls, so margin calls do not occur.
+Please rest assured that you will never incur losses exceeding your deposited amount.

 At Exness, a "stop-out" is triggered when the margin maintenance level falls below 0%.
-Also known as a stop-out, this is a loss protection system that forces the liquidation of positions when the margin maintenance level in a trading account falls below a certain threshold.
-While many brokers set their stop-out levels between 20% and 100%, Exness is rare in the industry in that it sets its stop-out level at 0%.With Exness’s 0% stop-out level, you can continue trading until the margin in your account is depleted.
-When a stop-out occurs, positions that might have generated profits if held longer are forcibly closed.
+A stop-out, also known as a margin call, is a loss protection system that forces the liquidation of positions when the margin maintenance level in a trading account falls below a certain threshold.
+While many brokers set their stop-out levels between 20% and 100%, Exness is unique in the industry in setting its stop-out level at 0%.With Exness’s 0% stop-out level, you can continue trading until the margin in your account is depleted.
+When a stop-out occurs, positions that might have generated a profit if held longer are forcibly closed.
 Therefore, the “0% stop-out level,” which allows you to trade while maximizing the potential of your margin, is a significant advantage.

 Additionally, at Exness, if your maintenance margin ratio falls below 30% (60% for Standard and Standard Cent accounts), we will notify you of the decline via a "margin call."At Exness, a margin call does not result in the forced liquidation of positions, nor is a deposit required at that time.
 When a margin call is triggered, please check your current account balance and take steps such as closing positions or making a deposit to ensure you have sufficient margin before continuing to trade.